How Was Neptune Discovered? the Story of Mathematical Competition and an Unresolved Controversy

 Around this same time, an astronomer named Arago, director of the Paris Observatory, encourages a young French astronomer name Urbian Le Verrier to go find this missing planet (Moreux 153).
 Unaware of Adams and his work, Le Verrier did use some similar techniques as Adams.
 He too felt that Bode’s Law was an acceptable tool to find the distance to Neptune from the Sun.
 He also made similar conclusions about the plane of the orbit as well as the maximum number of degrees it could be above/below the ecliptic (155).

-To get a feel as to how grueling the calculations both men worked on were, consider the following: During one portion of his work, Le Verrier was presented with 40 possible solutions to a particular value.
-He solved for each value, and then determined which one was the best fit to his data (Lyttleton 232).
-Also consider this: The Theory of the Perbutations, which contains some of Le Verrier and Adams calculations, has said values for Jupiter, Saturn, Uranus, and Neptune.
+To get a feel as to how grueling the calculations both men worked on were, consider the following: During one portion of his work, Le Verrier was presented with 40 possible solutions to a particular value, based on unknowns such as satellites of Uranus, the range of Uranus' orbit, different space physics, or alterations to gravity.
+He solved for each value, and then determined which one was the best fit to his data (Lyttleton 232, Levenson 36-7).
+Also consider this: The Theory of the Perbutations, which contains some of Le Verrier and Adams calculations, has said values for Jupiter, Saturn, Uranus, and Neptune properties.
 This encompasses 5 volumes and totals about 2,300 pages.
 The actual calculations behind the values in the book take up about 3-4 times as much space (Moreux 156).

 The Hunt Is On, The Conspiracy Plotted